ngi-nix/liberaforms/README.md

  * Site configuration.
 Invite only, Data protection text, smtp config, etc.
  * Admins **cannot** read collected data of other users' forms

-GNGforms can serve multiple sites.
+LiberaForms can serve multiple sites.

 **Root users:**
  * Bootstrap the first Admin of a new site